Hyder Ali: Hyder Ali attacks the Maratha Confederacy

 In 1766 Hyder Ali returned to the Malabar, this time at the invitation of the raja of Cannanore, who sought independence from the Zamorin, the ruler of Calicut who held sway over Cannanore.
 Hyder also claimed a debt of tribute from the Zamorin, who had supported Hyder's opponents in earlier campaigns.
 After a difficult campaign, Hyder reached Calicut, where the Zamorin, after promising to make payment, failed to deliver.
 Hyder placed the Zamorin under house arrest and had his finance minister tortured.
 Fearing similar treatment, the Zamorin set fire to his palace and perished in the flames, ending Eradi dynastic rule of Calicut.
 After establishing control of Calicut, Hyder departed, but was forced to return several months later when the Nairs rebelled against the rule of his lieutenant, Reza Sahib.
 Hyder's response was harsh: after putting down the rebellion, many rebels were executed, and thousands of others were forcibly relocated to the Mysorean highlands.

-Map of India in 1765 showing territories loyal to the Marathas in (yellow); and the territories of those loyal to the Great Mogul in (green), which includes Mysore.
+Map of India in 1765 showing Hindu territories allied with the Marathas in (yellow); and the Muslim territories, which includes Mysore allied to the Mughal in (green).

 Mysore's titular ruler Krishnaraja died in April 1766, while Hyder was in Malabar.
 Hyder had left orders that Krishnaraja's son Nanjaraja Wodeyar be invested should that happen, and he only later came to formally pay his respects to the new rajah.
 He took advantage of this opportunity to engage in a sort of house cleaning: the raja's palace was plundered, and its staff reduced to the point where virtually everyone employed there was also a spy for Hyder Ali.